AntonSol919/linkspace/homepage/lns.md

 Every registration can carry additional links & data.
 In the future further auxiliary information is likely to be included

-### Do i require a registration?
+### Do I require a registration?
 Nothing in linkspace requires a registration.
 Everything can be done without.
-It allow you to pick names to tell others.
+It allows you to pick names to tell others.

 ### How much is a registration?
-:free is free. first come first serve.
+:free is free.
+First come first served.
 :dev registrations are given to contributors.
 :com is 10 euro per year.
-for others read on
+For others read on

-### Can i become a top level registar?
+### Can I become a top level registar?
 Yes.
 I am looking for more partners.
-They are leased on a first come first serve bases of a 1000 euro p/m ( 12000 euro a year ).
+They are leased on a first come first served bases of a 1000 euro p/m (12000 euro a year).
 Alternative deals are negotiable.
 Just ask.
-The income help funds development and i'll throw in some goodwill consulting.
+The income help funds development and I'll throw in some goodwill consulting.

-### Can i buy with crypto?
+### Can I buy with crypto?
 Why not use crypto to do X, Y, Z ?

 Linkspace is probably easy to integrate with blockchains (or even create a new blockchain).
 You are free to built on it as you wish (MPL-2.0 license).
-However, in an effort to put food on the table and pay taxes i believe plain fiat government backed money is currently better suited for the job then a token representing a stake in spent electricity.
+However, in an effort to put food on the table and pay taxes I believe plain fiat government backed money is currently better suited for the job then a token representing a stake in spent electricity.